Chapter 32:

 “I—uhm,” I swallowed my words.

-Had Rionriv ever been this close before?
+Has Rionriv ever been this close before?
 My god, was that alluring smell her?
 How have I never noticed just how beautiful her eyes were before?
 And her other—perky features.
+Smother me with your love, Ri.

 “I, uh, y-yeah, assurances.”
-I stammered.
+I finally managed to stammer.
 “I’ll get us whatever items we need and distribute my personal healing potions.
 I-I’ve been working in Phyllis’ shoppe on the side, so I have money.
 Whatever you need to feel safe.”

 “Whatever.
 I. Need?”
 Rionriv leaned in closer, her lips inches away from mine.